Darrell Walker: Coaching career

 Walker has served as head coach for two different teams—the Toronto Raptors and the Washington Wizards.
 He was the Raptors' second coach, following Brendan Malone, and led the team for a season and a half.
 In 2000, he replaced the fired Gar Heard in Washington for half a season (the first coaching "call-up" in history, having previously been the coach of the Rockford Lightning of the CBA), but was then replaced by Leonard Hamilton the next year.
 Later that same year, he was named the interim head coach of the Washington Mystics of the WNBA, replacing Nancy Darsch who resigned during the season.
 He remained in Washington as director of player personnel and later head scout before joining the Hornets as assistant coach.

 In March 2012, Walker became an assistant coach with the New York Knicks, where he was on staff until 2014.

+College

 Walker was named the head coach at Clark Atlanta University in 2016.
 In two seasons with the Panthers, Walker guided the team to a 45–18 overall record a SIAC conference tournament championship, and two appearances in the NCAA Division II tournament.

 On March 27, 2018, Walker was named the head men's basketball coach at the University of Arkansas at Little Rock.
+Walker coached for the Trojans for eight seasons, being fired by UALR on March 6, 2026 after a season with a 12–20 record.